krstffr/matryoshka/README.md

     type: 'nestableDoll',
     // This nestable will not be creatable on it's own, but rather only as a child to other nestables
     nestableCreateable: false,
-    // You can define you own fields which will be stored inside the nestable
+    // You can define you own key/values which will be stored inside the nestable
     homeLocation: 'Siberia!',
     fields: [
         { name: 'dollName', type: 'text' },